History of the Jews in Austria: The rise of religious fanaticism of the Society of Jesus

 The period of relative peace did not last long.
-Ferdinand I, whose regime began in 1556, opposed the persecution of the Jews, but levied excessive taxes and ordered them to wear a mark of disgrace.
+Ferdinand I, whose regime began in 1556, opposed the persecution of the Jews, but levied excessive taxes .In 1551, he ordered Jews to wear a mark of disgrace.

 Between 1564 and 1619, during the reigns of Maximilian II, Rudolf II and Matthias, the fanaticism of the Jesuits prevailed and the condition of the Jews worsened even more.
+Jesuits influenced the government to impose a high tax on the Jewish population.

 Later, Ferdinand II theoretically opposed the persecution of the Jews, as had his grandfather, and even permitted the construction of a synagogue.
-Nevertheless, huge taxes were imposed upon the Jewish population.
+Nevertheless, huge taxes were imposed upon the Jewish population.He is the first emperor to employ court Jews, Jewish moneylenders who lent to or managed money for the upper classes.
+Ferdinand also ignored petitions from the Vienna City Council to expel the Jews.

 The nadir of the Jewish community in Austria arrived during the reign of Leopold I, a period in which Jews were persecuted frequently and deported from many areas, including Vienna in 1670, though they gradually returned after several years.

 Jews were also subject to different laws—one of which permitted only first-born children to marry—in order to stop the increase of the Jewish population.
 Although Leopold treated the Jewish population severely, he did have a Jewish economic advisor, Samson Wertheimer.

 A Sabbatean movement, which was established in the same period, also reached the Jewish community in Austria, largely due to the difficult condition of the Jews there.
 Many followed in the footsteps of Sabbatai Zevi by immigrating to the land of Israel.